Background pattern

 • cold sweat

-• sudden dizziness or lightheadedness
+• sudden fainting or dizziness

-Very rare(may affect up to 1 in 10,000 patients): tuberculosis affecting the brain and spinal cord, meningitis, infection of soft tissues and fascia.
+Very Rare(may affect up to 1 in 10,000 patients): tuberculosis affecting the brain and spinal cord, meningitis, infection of soft tissues and fascia.

-If you experience any type of side effect, consult your doctor or pharmacist, even if it is a possible side effect that does not appear in this prospectus.
-You can also report them directly through thenational notification system included in theAppendix V. By reporting side effects, you can contribute to providing more information on the safety of this medicine.
+If you experience any type of adverse effect, consult your doctor or pharmacist, even if it is a possible adverse effect that is not listed in this prospectus.
+You can also report them directly through the national reporting system included in Appendix V. By reporting adverse effects, you can contribute to providing more information on the safety of this medicine.

-5. Conservation of XELJANZ
+5. Storage of XELJANZ

-Keep this medication out of the sight and reach of children.
+Keep this medicine out of sight and reach of children.

-This medication does not require any special storage temperature.
+This medicine does not require any special storage temperature.

 Store in the original bottle and packaging to protect it from light.

-Dispose of after 60 days from the first opening
+Discard after 60 days from the first opening

-Medications should not be thrown down the drain or in the trash.
-Ask your pharmacist how to dispose of the containers and medications that you no longer need.
+Medicines should not be thrown away through wastewater or household waste.
+Ask your pharmacist how to dispose of the packaging and medicines that are no longer needed.
 This will help protect the environment.

 • The active ingredient is tofacitinib.